Lane Kiffin's Success and Achievements in Timeline

 On December 19, 2017, Kiffin led the FAU Owls to a 50–3 victory over Akron in the Boca Raton Bowl, culminating in an 11–3 season in his first year.

-In 2017, Sean McVay became the youngest head coach in modern NFL history when he joined the Rams, surpassing Kiffin's record.
+In 2017, Sean McVay became the youngest head coach in modern NFL history, surpassing Lane Kiffin's record when he joined the Rams.

-In 2019, Lane Kiffin once again led FAU to a 10-win season and a second C-USA championship.
+In 2019, Kiffin once again led FAU to a 10-win season and a second C-USA championship.

-Prior to the 2021 season, Lane Kiffin led Ole Miss to become the first NCAA football team 100% vaccinated against COVID-19.
-Kiffin himself tested positive for COVID-19 before the opener.
-The Rebels finished the 2021 regular season 10–2.
+Prior to the 2021 season, Kiffin led Ole Miss to become the first NCAA football team 100% vaccinated against COVID-19.
+He also tested positive for COVID-19 before the opener.
+The Rebels finished the regular season 10–2.

-In 2023, the Rebels rebounded strongly to finish 11-2 with a victory in the Peach Bowl, marking the first 11-win season in school history.
+In 2023, Ole Miss finished with an 11–2 record and a victory in the Peach Bowl, marking the first 11-win season in school history.

-In the 2024 season, Lane Kiffin led the Rebels to a 9–3 regular season record, highlighted by an upset victory over #2 Georgia.
-The Rebels defeated Duke 52–20 in the Gator Bowl and finished the season 10–3.
+In the 2024 season, Kiffin led Ole Miss to a 9–3 record, with an upset victory over #2 Georgia.
+They defeated Duke in the Gator Bowl 52–20, finishing the season 10–3.
+Jaxson Dart became the winningest quarterback in program history.